 Compared to the L, the 2022 Jeep Grand Cherokee is sportier due to the shorter length and angular, boat-like glasshouse.
 The rear quarter glass and the D-pillar aren’t as wide.
 The chrome window surround floats from the front of the D-pillar instead of the rear, highlighting the unique design of the rear quarter glass.
 At the rear, a distinctive sleek black bar connects the tail lamps to add to the sporty styling.

 Getting to the 4xe-specific visual elements, there aren’t many.
 Jeep has kept the styling understated, just the way luxury car customers prefer it.
 We spot a tiny blue “e” badge on the charging port flap and a 4xe logo on the left side of the tailgate.

 Jeep hasn’t released images of the interior, where unique color-coding (and two rows of seats) could be the only change.
 Look for additional information ahead of the premiere on Aug 19.

-There’s no word on the specifications of the Jeep Grand Cherokee 4xe.
-The powertrain used in the plug-in hybrid variant could be similar to that of the Wrangler 4xe.
+The powertrain used in the next-generation Grand Cherokee could be similar to that of the Wrangler 4xe.
 For reference, the Wrangler plug-in hybrid’s system integrates a 2.0-liter turbocharged gasoline mill, two electric motors, the ZF 8P75PH 8-speed automatic transmission, and a 400-volt, 17 kWh battery pack.
-The end result is 375 horsepower, 470 lb.-ft. of torque, an estimated 50 MPGe, and a 25-mile EV mode range.
+The result is 375 horsepower, 470 lb.-ft. of torque, an estimated 50 MPGe, and a 25-mile EV mode range.